India Photo Tour & The Kumbh Mela

 For a look at the itinerary, just hit the Itinerary tab above.
 For pricing & details, see Pricing & Details.
 You are bound to have questions, so please don’t hesitate to contact us.
 We promise a prompt and cheerful response!

 Whenever you arrive, a Luminous Journeys’ representative will greet you at the Indira Gandhi International Airport to get you situated and delivered safely to the hotel.
-The program begins at 2:30 pm with orientation by David and our superb Indian guide, Vikas Kumar.
+The program begins at 2:30 pm with orientation by David and Swarup.
 Be sure to bring your gear, as at approximately 3:15 pm you’ll be taken out for your first official tour shoot on the mind blowing streets of the old city market area of Chandi Chowk.
 This is truly a street shooters “paradise” once you learn how to approach it.
 This is largely a free shoot situation, with David offering insight on identifying subjects, backgrounds and light to help improve your environmental portrait making.

-Early morning free shoot in the Blue City alleys, followed by breakfast, a short rest and drive to legendary Jaisalmer in the Thar Desert.
-The hotel is another beautiful and spacious haveli, which is an oasis unto itself.
-This afternoon venture out to visit a small schoolhouse full of delightful young ethnic ladies for some culture, fun and portrait making.
-We will have gifts for you to give out as well.
-Nearby is the very best unencumbered position to photograph the fairy tale Jaisalmer Fort as the sun sinks into the desert sands…
+Early flight to legendary Jaisalmer, the oasis city on the great Thar Desert.
+Afternoon shoot is planned for a small schoolhouse full of delightful young ethnic ladies for culture, fun and portrait making.
+We will have gifts for you to give out to the girls as well.
+Then to the very best unencumbered position to photograph the fairy tale Jaisalmer Fort as the sun sinks into the desert sands…

-16 Feb Day 05 – Jaisalmer – Thar Desert Photo Safari, Private Dunes
+Day 3 – Jaisalmer – Thar Desert / Private Camel Photo Safari

-Photograph Jaisalmer Fort from the inside.
+Photograph Jaisalmer Fort from the inside this morning.
 The fort is a lot more than ancient fortifications, it’s a fully functioning “settlement” with a variety of people, shops, cottage industries, a fascinating art gallery, and exquisitely stone carved haveli facades and balconies where David has arranged for some local models in colorful Rajasthani style saris to model.

 Following lunch it will be time to head out into the Thar Desert, not to some tourist camp with hundreds of tents, but to private land with very few, and none where we will be camping.
 Nothing but virgin sand dunes and a completely private encampment.
 Access to the dunes is both by Jeep and camel.
-We won’t torture you with long hours on camel back, but just an hour to give you a taste of what it’s like.
+We won’t torture you with long hours on camelback, but only about 45 minutes to give you a taste of what it’s like.
 (To anyone camel averse, no worries, we can take you in by Jeep).
 Prior to boarding your camel, we’ll stop in a small Rajput village to photograph local people living much as they have done for centuries, many living in mud and thatch roof dwellings.

-Make camp in the late afternoon at a select location in virgin sands, perfect for shooting the fiery dunes themselves, as well as our camels and camel drivers.
+Make camp in the late afternoon at a select location in virgin sands, perfect for shooting the dunes w/ our camels and camel drivers.
 They will be wearing traditional clothing, and not Fly Emirates T-shirts!
 As darkness settles in and the stars rise, dinner will be cooked over a crackling fire while men in white wearing bright turbans play ancient Rajasthani ragas.